Table of Contents

 This section is aimed at people who would like to find out what TortoiseSVN is all about and give it a test drive.
 It explains how to install TortoiseSVN and set up a local repository, and it walks you through the most commonly used operations.

-TortoiseSVN runs on Windows XP with service pack 3 or higher and is available in both 32-bit and 64-bit flavours.
+TortoiseSVN runs on Windows Vista or higher and is available in both 32-bit and 64-bit flavours.
 The installer for 64-bit Windows also includes the 32-bit extension parts.
 Which means you don't need to install the 32-bit version separately to get the TortoiseSVN context menu and overlays in 32-bit applications.

 Support for Windows 98, Windows ME and Windows NT4 was dropped in version 1.2.0, and Windows 2000 and XP up to SP2 support was dropped in 1.7.0.
+Support for Windows XP with SP3 was dropped in 1.9.0.
 You can still download and install older versions if you need them.